samooth/spaceautobase/README.md

 }
 ```

-*IMPORTANT*: Spacebase messages may be reordered as new data becomes available.
+*IMPORTANT*: SpaceAutobase messages may be reordered as new data becomes available.
 Updates will be undone and reapplied internally.
 So it is important that the `open` handler returns a data structure only derived from its `store` object argument and that while updating the view in the `apply` function, the `view` argument is the only data structure being update and that its fully deterministic.
 If any external data structures are used, these updates will not be correctly undone.

 ## API

-### Spacebase
+### SpaceAutobase

-#### `const base = new Spacebase(store, bootstrap, opts)`
+#### `const base = new SpaceAutobase(store, bootstrap, opts)`

-Instantiate an Spacebase.
+Instantiate an SpaceAutobase.

-If loading an existing Spacebase then set `bootstrap` to `base.key`, otherwise pass `bootstrap` as null or omit.
+If loading an existing SpaceAutobase then set `bootstrap` to `base.key`, otherwise pass `bootstrap` as null or omit.

 `opts` takes the following options: